You are here

 Vassil graduated from the University of Plovdiv "Paisii Hilendarski", Bulgaria.
 He received a MSc in Software Technologies and a PhD in Computer Science with specialization in programming languages and visual programming.
 He joined the ROOT team in 2010, authoring Cling - the interactive, LLVM-based C++ interpreter.
 He was one of the core engineers involved in ROOT6.

-Currently, Vassil is responsible for the implementation and adoption of clang's C++ modules (PCMs) in ROOT.
+Vassil is responsible for the implementation and adoption of clang's C++ modules (PCMs) in ROOT.
 He also helps with interpreter and reflection related activities in the ROOT project.
-He works on the CMS interests in the ROOT collaboration including development, trouble shooting, and such other activities as may be required.
+He works on the CMS interests in the ROOT collaboration including development, trouble shooting, and any other activities as may be required.